jaredly/geometricart/Roadmap.md

 # Next up:

+BUG FIX:
+- replace checkContained's use of insidePath with windingNumber.
+Pleeeease.

+NEXT UP
+let's get variables to scripts going and have lerps be just one part of that.
+AND get the library saving to / from working, so I can re-use all these lovely scripts.

 - ok, so insets are probably in quite good shape.
 - clips are in rather worse shape.
 I should change it to use the inset algorithm.
 	- basic idea: for boolean AND, both go clockwise.